- Here’s our quick pro tip for picking thickness planers

 Best thickness planer

-#1 Best value thickness planer
+#1 Finest value thickness planer

 DeWalt DW735X thickness planer, 13 inch